google/flax/docs/faq.md

 `init_by_shape`.

-**Answer:** You'll typically use a `init_by_shape` call to init models as it doesn't perform any actual computation - it just traces all the shapes and inits submodules.
+**Answer:** You'll typically use a `init_by_shape` call to init models as it runs `apply` in "init mode", which doesn't perform any actual computation - it just traces all the shapes and inits submodules.

 ---

 **Question: The Model abstraction is very lightweight, is it necessary?**